← Back to ResourcesBreed Guides

 Low body fat, low albumin, hepatic enzyme variations.
 Standard protocols cause prolonged recovery or worse.
 Tell every vet, ask about Greyhound-specific protocols, avoid thiobarbiturates.

-~5x more common than average dog.
+About 5x more common than average dog.
 Onset 7+ years.
-Persistent lameness in one limb > few days = X-rays now.
+Persistent lameness in one limb for more than a few days means X-rays now.
 Calgary referrals: VCA Canada West, Western Veterinary Specialist Centre.

-Yes, deep-chested breed = high risk.
-2–3 small meals/day, no exercise around meals, slow-feeder bowls.
-Distended abdomen + retching no vomit = ER NOW.
-Consider prophylactic gastropexy at spay/neuter.
+Yes, deep-chested breed equals high risk.
+2 to 3 small meals a day, no exercise around meals, slow-feeder bowls.
+Distended abdomen plus retching with no vomit equals ER now.
+Consider prophylactic gastropexy at spay or neuter.

 What are paw pad corns?

-Hardened keratin lumps on pads, ~5–6% of retired racers.
+Hardened keratin lumps on pads, around 5 to 6% of retired racers.
 Cause limping, especially on concrete.
 Vet hulling, padded boots, salicylic acid pads.
 Recurs.

 Why do Greyhounds have such bad teeth?